 With it narrowed down to which season we wanted to see, think about crowds…

 As with weather, Tokyo Disney Resort is a place of extremes when it comes to crowds.
 This makes it really important to choose the least-crowded dates.
-We follow TDRNavi for crowds, and also consult this Japanese crowd calendar (make sure to view it in Chrome for translation) and pick a week within the season that is predicted to be lightly crowded.
-These calendars have never steered us wrong.
-In one instance, we had to attend during a couple days when it predicted heavy crowds.
-It was correct, and two days of our trip the parks sold out of tickets!
+Once we choose the time of year we want to visit (see our ‘When to Visit’ post above for recommendations), we generally consult this Japanese crowd calendar (make sure to view it in Chrome for translation) and pick specific within the season that is predicted to be lightly crowded.

 More important than the time of year is the days of the week you visit.
 Tokyo Disneyland and Tokyo DisneySea are least busy Monday through Thursday.
 Friday is the busiest weekday, and weekends are incredibly busy.
 Avoid weekends no matter what time of year you visit.
 This will save you considerable time in lines.